 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 The property is served by a mains gas supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 The property is served by a mains water supply.
 Internal distribution pipes, where seen are copper and PVC.
-Sanitary arrangements comprise a three piece within bathroom an a two piece suite within WC.
+Sanitary arrangements comprise a three piece suite within bathroom.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
 Space heating is provided by a gas fired radiator central heating installation.
-The boiler is understood to be a combination type supplying hot water direct to taps.
-Drainage Davis and the second of the se Dramage Drainage covers etc were not lifted.
+The boiler is a combination type supplying hot water direct to the taps.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 Assumed mains drainage to the public sewer.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 New smoke alarm standards were introduced in Scotland in February 2022 and it is likely that some properties may require additional works to meet these standards.
-In instances where alarms are in place, no tests whatsoever have been carried out and we cannot confirm if the system complies with the most recent regulations.
-Any potential purchaser should satisfy themselves as regulations.
+In instances where alarms are in place, no tests whatsoever have been carried out and we cannot confirm if the system complies with the most recer regulations.
 Any potential purchaser should satisfy themselves as to whether the current system meets with regulations or otherwise.